Arturovaladez1/odd-duck/README.md

 ## Odd Duck Poject

-Please vote to help Odd Duck on their journey to develop the next innovati mveasterpeice.
+Please vote to help Odd Duck on their journey to develop the next innovati masterpeice.

 ## Light House Report